lossless is the feel-good, musical bromance between html flowers and oscar key sung

 How has working together changed your own work?
 Do you bring out different things in each other?

 Oscar: A really beautiful thing was just the feeling of being able to hold each other up.
-When I make music alone, parts of the process flow effortlessly and materialise with no effort.
+When I make music alone, parts of the process flow and materialize effortlessly.
 But then to get things over the line, to the point of being a finished work, it can be testing and I really have to push myself.
-But Grant and I were able to make up for each others' weaknesses — conveniently often one's weakness is the other's strength.
+But Grant and I were able to make up for each others' weaknesses.
+Conveniently, one's weakness is often the other's strength.

 Do you ever get tired of each other?